 Handle doubts that challenge belief in God and our faith.

 Examine and confront doubts on the path to ever stronger faith.

 Doubts are healthy if questioned!

-My own experiences, and their ongoing evaluation, have indicated to me that creating a lasting relationship with God is pivotal in our search for belief in him and building Christian faith itself.
-In effect we need to engage with God: open ourselves to him.
+The results of my ongoing evaluation has indicated to me that ‘creating a lasting relationship with God’ is essential in our search for belief in him.
+And of course building Christian faith itself.
+In effect we need to engage with God.
+Open ourselves to him.

 (I am from a senior auditing background and the majority of my advisory team are Christian clergy.
 To glimpse the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 2. DOUBT’S POSITIVE OUTCOMES

 The most important thing to remember about religious doubt, is that it is not an altogether negative frame of mind at all.
 That is unless we choose to make it so.

 3. THE CHOICES

 Answers simply do need to be found as and when doubts arise.
 Obviously this requires some work on our part.
 But, do not think that it is beyond you!
 It is common for each of us to be tempted with that thought at times too.

 From my lengthy use and evaluation of Christian faith, I consider there is too much to be gained through “Sound faith” to let those rewards slip through our fingers!